meros/cpp-netalicious/README.md

 What is this?
 -------------
-netalicious is a simple (as in easy to use) network lib that is still based on a modern asynchronous model that should be able to scale well.
+netalicious aims to be a simple (as in easy to use) network lib that is still based on a modern asynchronous model that should be able to scale well.
 That said, the design does not aim for best in class performance, target audience is hobby projects that want an easy to use cross platform event driven network library.

-In scope:
-* Basic accepting/connecting tcp sockets.
-* Basic protocol handling.

-Goals:
-* Dead simple application code.
-* Thin api between application and implementation, helpers are implemented in headers using same thin api.
-* Sane but balanced model for handling resources/memory etc. Professional quality but not micro optimized.

-Antigoals:
-* Templates as micro-optimization
-* Best in class performance (choosing an interface/implementation pattern is in itself a cost)
+The library consists of a minimal interface with an asio implementation (hidden from application) as well as utilities to extend in ease of use.

 Current status
 --------------
-This project is still in it's infancy, much is lacking.

-As of now this is available:

-* Loop - working
+* Loop - main event source - fully working but limited in flexibility concerning threading etc
-* EggClock - working
+* EggClock - timed event callbacks, fully working
-* TcpAcceptor - able to bind/accept/close
+* TcpAcceptor - listen on port and callback for each connecting tcp socket, working but lacking advanced options like choosing binding interface
-* TcpChannel - able to read/write/close
+* TcpChannel - connected tcp socket, able to write/read/close - what more do you need? :)
-* ReadableBuffer - working, needs utilities for ease of use
+* ReadableBuffer - inteface for readable buffer fully working, need good utility iplementations for applications to use
-* TcpConnector - basic functionaly with hardcoded address
+* TcpConnector - connect tcp to ip/port, fullly working
 * TODO: SslChannel

 Utilities: